So you are wondering where to go for amazing Banff photography in the Canadian Rockies?

 Rimwall summit is one of my favorite half day hikes in Kananaskis.
 After you pass West Wind Pass you’ll start the scramble up to Rimwall Summit.
 On your way up, turn around, and you’ll find yourself in awe of the view over the Spray Lakes!

 Best Photo Spots in Canmore

-You’ll be able to get great views of them from the bridge in Downtown Canmore, or just about anywhere else in Canmore.
+You’ll be able to get great views of them from the bridge in Downtown Canmore or just about anywhere else in Canmore.
 But there is one spot that is significantly better than the rest to get a great shot.
-That is across the street from the towns off leash dog park near the helipad on the Bow Valley Trail.
-Cross the road ad go under the train tracks and you’ll find a faint path leading you to the photo point in about five minutes.
+That is across the street from the town’s off-leash dog park near the helipad on the Bow Valley Trail.
+Cross the road and go under the train tracks, and you’ll find a faint path leading you to the photo point in about five minutes.

 A Map of These Banff Photography Hotspots

-If you’re curious what equipment we use to shoot all of our photos check out this post here!
+If you’re curious about what equipment we use to shoot all of our photos, check out this post here!

 - Hiking in the Rockies: Purchase an AllTrails subscription to have a mobile map on you as you hike.